Survey reveals increase in the number of millennials requesting prenuptial agreements in the last three years.

 It seems that millennials also recognize that having a prenup in place can save a lot of time and money down the road should the marriage end; the cost of drafting prenuptial agreements are far cheaper than a contentious divorce hearing.
 Rather than looking at the prenup as the death of romance and love, millennials appear to view it as a smart and normal step taken before marriage.
 In likening it to the drafting of a will, you don’t draw up a will because you hope to die, you do it to be prepared.
 The outlook of millennials in dealing with prenups seems to be the same: you don’t draft one hoping to divorce, you do it to plan ahead.

-Need Help With Prenuptial Agreements?
+Need Help With Prenuptial Agreements in Ohio?
 Schedule An Appointment Today!

 Robert L. Mues